Memories from the Royal Postmasters Gudhem Repeater Station

 Formal main entry ways of the apartments

 The apartments were modernized in the 1940s with central heating and hot water from the station added.
 Electric stove and water closet also showed up eventually.
-When the family Ljungström grew to a fifth family member, their two room apartment was extended with one room, which later became a guest apartment for temporary duty repairmen.
+When the family Ljungström grew to a fifth family member, their two-room apartment was extended with one room, which later became a guest apartment for temporary duty repairmen.

 The rent for apartments was initially low, until central bureaucrats came to raising it sharply.
 This meant that new repairmen often preferred to rent at Grågåsen, or to commute from Falköping.
 This is possibly one of the reasons why the house is now demolished.